kedacore/sample-dotnet-worker-servicebus-queue/README.md

 ### Installing our order processor

-We will start by creating a new Kubernetes namespace to run out order processor in:
+We will start by creating a new Kubernetes namespace to run our order processor in:

 ```cli
 ❯ kubectl create namespace keda-dotnet-sample